Griefed/ServerPackCreator/README.md

     1. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
     1. Logs from last run in separate tabs
     1. About ServerPackCreator-tab with links to GitHub issues, HasteBin, Discord
+11. **Webservice providing a web-frontend to configure, generate and download server packs.**
+    1. Upload config files
+    1. Upload CurseForge modpack-archives to generate server packs from
+    1. Browse uploaded modpacks to configure clientside-only mods, directories to include in server pack, Java executable/binary etc.
+    1. Logs from last run in separate tab
+    1. About ServerPackCreator-tab with links to GitHub issues, HasteBin, Discord

 ## Versions